-NYC woman, 55, brutally punched in the face, knocked unconscious in Chinatown
+NYC woman, 55, brutally hit in the face, knocked unconscious in Chinatown

+A hate crime task force has been called in to investigate, according to state Assemblymember Yuh-Line Niou

-In what has been dubbed yet another possible hate crime attack committed against the Asian-American community, a video shared by a New York congresswoman shows a man brutally slugging a 55-year-old Asian woman in the face.
+In what has been dubbed yet another possible hate crime attack committed against the Asian-American community, a video shared by a New York congresswoman shows a Black man brutally slugging a 55-year-old Asian woman in the face.

 The video shows the woman wearing a pink shirt and white hat while carrying a bag as she walks down a sidewalk outside 65 Bayard St.

-A man in a hoody appears in the frame, walks up to the poor woman, and appears to deliver an aggressive punch.
+The man in a hoody appears in the frame, walks up to the poor woman, and hits her hard in the face.
 The woman’s hat flies off and the impact sends her reeling backward.
 She then slumps down against the column of an outdoor dining structure.

 NEW YORK CITY SAW SHOOTINGS SKYROCKET 182% LAST WEEK COMPARED TO 2020, STATISTICS SHOW

-"What are you looking at me for?" the man says to passersby.
-"What do you mean?"
+"What do you hit me for?" the man seems to say to a passerby.
+"Why you hit me?"

 A crowd of people appears around the motionless woman to see if she’s okay.